 Bitcoin ATMs offer a convenient way to buy and sell cryptocurrency, but scammers are lurking, waiting to exploit unsuspecting users.

-Scammers love crypto’s anonymity as Special Agent Trenson Akana of the U.S. Secret Service put it, “Once the money’s on the blockchain, they can transfer and launder it in many ways.”
+Scammers love crypto’s anonymity.
+As Special Agent Trenson Akana of the U.S. Secret Service put it, “Once the money’s on the blockchain, they can transfer and launder it in many ways.”

 Here’s where CoinTime steps in to safeguard you: